josemanm/Splunk-Dashboard-Portfolio/README.md

 ## What is this for ...

 Most engineers can build dashboards.
-Very few can build observability systems that actually drive decisions.
+Very few can build **observability systems that actually drive decisions**.

-In large-scale environments, teams are flooded with alerts but still lack clarity on what truly matters — what is impacting users, where the problem originates, and how to act quickly.
+In large-scale environments, teams are flooded with alerts but still lack clarity on what truly matters — **what is impacting users, where the problem originates, and how to act quickly**.

 This portfolio exists to demonstrate that difference.

-It showcases how I design and build Splunk-based observability solutions that:
+It showcases how I design and build **Splunk-based observability solutions** that:

-- Detect issues before they become outages
+- **Detect issues before they become outages**
-- Correlate data across multiple layers (network, application, external services)
+- **Correlate data across multiple layers** (network, application, external services)
-- Turn raw telemetry into clear, actionable insights
+- **Turn raw telemetry into clear, actionable insights**

-Each project reflects real-world problems solved end-to-end — from data onboarding and normalization to advanced SPL, dashboard design, and measurable operational impact.
+Each project reflects **real-world problems solved end-to-end** — from data onboarding and normalization to advanced SPL, dashboard design, and **measurable operational impact**.

 **This is not a collection of dashboards.**

-It’s a demonstration of how I approach observability as a system — focused on reducing noise, accelerating root cause analysis, and improving end-user experience at scale.
+It’s a demonstration of how I approach **observability as a system** — focused on **reducing noise, accelerating root cause analysis, and improving end-user experience at scale**.